milgner/redmine_airbrake_server/README.md

 	                    :api_key => 'redmine_api_key',               # the key you generated in the previous step
 	                    :category => 'Development',                  # the name of a ticket category (optional.)
 	                    :assigned_to => 'admin',                     # the login of a user the ticket should get assigned to by default (optional.)
+	                    :login => 'airbrake',                        # the login who should be displayed as author of the tickets.
+Defaults to anonymous.
+	                    :reopen => 'production',                     # will only reopen if the error occurs on the specified environment.
+Defaults to all, optional.
 	                    :priority => 5                               # the default priority (use id instead of name, optional.)
 	                   }.to_yaml
 	  config.host = 'my_redmine_host.com'                            # the hostname your Redmine runs at